Table of Contents

 With this biotransformation, also known as a conjugation reaction, substrates are bound to additional chemical groups.
-Substrates are both endogenous (steroid hormones, bilirubin, bile pigments) and exogenous substances (medication, alkaloids, preservatives, environmental toxins).
+Substrates are both endogenous (steroid hormones, bilirubin, bile pigments) and exogenous substances (medications, alkaloids, preservatives, environmental toxins).
 Phase II reactions are distinctive in that the transferred groups were previously activated by binding to a coenzyme.
-They thus exhibit high group transfer potential.
-A lot of energy is released during the split of the bonding phase, which is utilised during energy coupling for the transfer in the biotransformation reaction.
+They thus exhibit high group-transfer potential.
+A lot of energy is released during the split of the bonding phase, which is utilized during energy coupling for the transfer in the biotransformation reaction.
 Transferases are involved in all phase II reactions.

 Conjugation with glucuronic acids:

-The transfer of the glucuronic acids occurs through the UDP glucuronic acid to the OH, COOH, NH2 and SH groups of endogenous or exogenous substances.
+The transfer of glucuronic acids occurs through UDP glucuronic acid to the OH, COOH, NH2, and SH groups of endogenous or exogenous substances.
 The resulting glucuronides are expelled through the gall bladder.

 Conjugation with glutathione:

 Glutathione is a natural form of protection for cells against oxygen radicals.
-It is made from the tripeptide glu-cys-gly.
-The transfer to the substrate catalyses the enzyme glutathione S-transferase (GST).
+It is made from the tripeptide Glu-Cys-Gly.
+The transfer to the substrate is catalyzed by the enzyme glutathione S-transferase (GST).
 In more precise terms, the conjugation is facilitated by the SH group of the central cysteine.
-After the split of the glutamine and glycine, the remaining amino group of the cysteine is acetylated, and mercapturic acid forms, which is in turn expelled through the kidneys.
+After the split of glutamine and glycine, the remaining amino group of cysteine is acetylated, and mercapturic acid is formed, which is in turn expelled through the kidneys.

 Conjugation with acetyl groups:

-This transfer occurs with amino groups and is catalysed by N-acetyltransferase.
-An inactivation of sulfonamides occurs in this manner, and the important tuberculostatic isoniazid (INH) is of significance.
+This transfer occurs with amino groups and is catalyzed by N-acetyltransferase.
+An inactivation of sulfonamides occurs in this manner, and the important tuberculostatic, isoniazid (INH), is of significance.

 Conjugation with methyl groups: